YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Background on RTB

-When an ADX selects the winning bid of an auction, the corresponding bidder must be notified about its win to log the successful entry and the price to be paid to the ADX.
-This happens with a notification message (or notification URL or simply nURL) conjoined with the price, piggybacked in the ad-response.
+{\bf Charge price notification:} When an ADX selects the winning bid of an auction, the corresponding bidder must be notified about its win and the price to be paid to the ADX.
+This happens with a notification message (or nURL) conjoined with the price, piggybacked in the ad-response.
 This nURL passes through the user's browser and acts as a call-back to the DSP.
 This ensures the DSP that the winning impression was indeed delivered (the callback is fired soon after the impression is rendered on the user's device), and also gives the opportunity to drop a cookie on the user's device.
-The nURL includes the winning DSP's domain, the charge price, the impression ID, the auction ID and other relevant logistics (see Table~\ref{tbl:nurls} for some examples).
-In this present work, we monitor such nURLs and we study the prices embedded in them, as well as how they associate with the users' browsing behavior and other personal information.
+The nURL includes the winning DSP's domain, the charge price, the impression ID, the auction ID and other relevant logistics (see example in Table~\ref{tbl:nurls}).
+In this work, we monitor such nURLs and we study the prices embedded in them, as well as how they associate with the users' browsing behavior and other personal information.